The first part of this episode is available to all listeners. To hear the whole thing, become a paid subscriber here.

 Christy Harrison: Yeah, yeah.
 For a very long time.
 Amway, right, was the first one, I believe.

 Kat Garcia-Benson: Yeah.
 So in 1915, there was a chiropractor.
-His name was Forrest C. Shackley, and he created Shackley's vitalized minerals.
+His name was Forrest C. Shaklee, and he created Shaklee’s vitalized minerals.
 And so that was considered to be one of the first multivitamins.
-He founded Shackley Corporation, which is still a nutrition MLM, but that was later.
+He founded Shaklee Corporation, which is still a nutrition MLM, but that was later.
 So that is sometimes considered one of the starting people.
 But there was a man named Carl Renberg in the 1930s, and he sold vitamins under what was called the California Vitamin Company, and he renamed that into Nutrilite.
 And the two men, Lee Mittenger and William Castleberry, they became distributors for Nutrilite.
 And so that's considered to be by some the start of MLM in 1945.

 Christy Harrison: That's fascinating.
 So the MLM industry and the supplement industry, they're really intertwined from the get go.